maidsafe/rfcs/text/0030-secure-node-join/0030-secure-node-join.md

 6. Group (X) then sends this valid request onto group (Y).
 7. Group (Y) then hold this request in a join cache (lruCache) of GroupSize
 8. Node (A) then generates keypairs until it generates one that would fall within group (Y)
+9. THe Node then uses this signing key as first part of address and appends an encryption key to last part (64 bytes in all)
-9. Node (A) then sends a join request for this newly created ID to (Y) but signs this with the previous key for (A).
+10. Node (A) then sends a join request for this newly created ID to (Y) but signs this with the previous key for (A).
 10. Group (Y) receive this request and check their cache, if accepted then joining resumes as normal, This new ID is added to expected nodes and group (Y) wait on `ConnectRequests` from node